edulach/Vasi_bayesian_Regression-model/README.md

 ## Instructions for Running R and RStan Codes

-Open main.probit.R in R and specify the the dataset to be run.
-It should follow the format specified in folder datasets.
-.
-Then, run the script.
+Open main.probit.R in R and specify the dataset to be used.
+The dataset must follow the format defined in the datasets folder.
+Once configured, run the script.

-The default Stan model settings are preconfigured as follows:
+The default Stan model settings are preconfigured as:

 iter = 5000
 warmup  = 2500
 chains = 1
-However, it can be configurated.
-The model also estimate the criteria  waic and loo from \texttt{loo} package, and the criteria EAIC and EBIC, which will be saved in a folder "results" with the estimates obtained from the chosen model.
+These settings can be modified if needed.
+The model also computes the criteria WAIC and LOO from \texttt{loo} package, , as well as EAIC and EBIC.
+All results, including the estimates obtained from the selected model, will be saved in the results folder.